Dominica national football team

-The Dominica national football team is the national team of Dominica and is controlled by the Dominica Football Association.
-They are a member of CONCACAF.

-Dominica has never qualified for the FIFA World Cup.
+The Dominica national football team represents Dominica in international football and is controlled by the Dominica Football Association.
+They are a member of CONCACAF and a member of FIFA since 1995, Dominica has never qualified for the FIFA World Cup, nor the CONCACAF Gold Cup.

 History

 Beginnings

 Dominica played its first international match in 1932, against Martinique, a match that ended in a 1–0 victory.
 In the 1940s they participated in the 1948 Coupe des Caraibes, losing in the preliminaries against Martinique 5–0 but qualified due to Trinidad and Tobago's withdrawal.
 In the competition proper, Dominica again faced Martinique, losing 6–0 and being eliminated.

 In the 1960s and 1970s, Dominica played in several editions of the Windward Islands Tournament, winning the competition in 1971 with two 3–0 victories over Saint Vincent and Grenada, and a 2–2 draw against Saint Lucia.
 In the 1980s, Dominica regularly participated in the qualifying rounds of the CFU Championship, although they were unable to make it into the tournament proper.